Laurie H. Glimcher, MD

 Please join me, enthusiastically, in this general campaign; and, generously, in The Dana-Farber Campaign to Defy Cancer, both!

-I believe that the Dana-Farber team is truly helping to push the bounds of medical research in ways that will enable us to...
+The Dana-Farber team is truly helping to push the bounds of medical research.

 I became involved with Dana-Farber in 2013 when I started as the CEO of a major supermarket company that supported the Jimmy Fund.
 I was immediately impressed by the twin missions of helping individuals fighting cancer and at the same time researching solutions to help us overcome this disease which kills millions of people every year around the globe.